bblodget/J1_ArtyS7_Bringup/doc/dev-log.md

 # Development Log

+## 2025-02-12

+- Added THEN operation to support conditional jumps.
+- Added IF operation to support conditional jumps.
+- Added test cases for IF and THEN operations.
+- Byte code looks correct.
+- TODO: Fix missing labels in listing file.

 ## 2025-02-09

 - Fixed subroutine definition to use the word address of the first instruction in the body as the subroutine label address.